bsless/contextual/README.md

 safely evaluate them in different contexts.
 Moreover, these expressions can be safely generated based on user input and run inside your application with reasonable performance.

+## Two Phase Interpreter

+- Compile: An expression is compiled to a class hierarchy representing its tree structure
+- Invoke: Evaluate the expression with given context.
+Only method calls, zero interpretations.

 ## Usage